nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Branches-view.md

 The tracked branch will be used as the default reference point for any fetch, or push activity to / from the remote.
 Additionally, the [Graph View](Graph-View.md#icons-used-in-the-graph-view) will display additional information, such as the current local branch's relative number of commits ahead / behind the tracked branch.

-When you checkout and branch a local branch off a remote branch, git will automatically use the remote branch as the tracked upstream branch.
+When a remote branch is checked out to a local repository branch, git will automatically set the remote branch as the tracked upstream branch for the local branch.
-However, you can change the tracked upstream branch for a local branch by clicking on the local branch in the Branches View and selecting **Set Tracked Branch**.
+However, the tracked upstream branch can be changed by clicking on the local branch in the **Branches View** and selecting **Set Tracked Branch**.

 ![Set Tracked Remote Upstream](../images/Branch-View-Set-Remote-Upstream.png)